SS Flying Lark: Service history

 Honduras was built for Peder Johannesen's Dampskibsselskab Globe ("Globe Steamship Co") of Tønsberg, which registered her in Kristiania, Norway.
 In 1918 P. Johannesen sold Honduras to C.H.F.
 Jensen, and in 1920 her management was transferred to S. Dreyer.
 Both Jensen and Dreyer were based in Kristiania, which from 1925 was renamed Oslo.

 In 1934 Honduras was sold to Weinberger Banana Co, who renamed her Tuxpam and registered her in Bluefields, Nicaragua.
 In 1938 she was transferred to Weinberger Steam Ship Co, and in 1939 she was renamed Denny.
 In the same year she was sold to Akc.
 Bve.
 Leituvos Baltijos Lloydas ("Lithuanian Baltic Lloyd") of Šventoji, Lithuania, who renamed her Trakai.
 In June 1942 the United States Maritime Commission took her over, registered her in Panama City, and placed her in the management of Agwilines Inc of Panama.
 Management was transferred to the United Fruit Company in September 1943, then to Lykes Brothers Steamship Company in October 1944, and back to United Fruit Co in July 1945.
 In October 1945 Trakai was laid up.

 In 1946 Trakai was sold to Hadjilias Interests' Compañía de Navegación Insular S.A. of Panama, who registered her in Greece and renamed her Phoenix.
-In 1948 she was sold to Société Maritime Auxiliare de Transports of Basle, Switzerland, who renamed her Ville de Genève and registered her in Rouen, France.
+In 1948 she was sold to Société Maritime Auxiliare de Transports of Basel, Switzerland, who renamed her Ville de Genève and registered her in Rouen, France.
 In 1955 she was sold to D.S.
 Zampazas and others of Beirut, Lebanon, who registered her in Greece and renamed her Ionion.

 By the late 1950s the vessel was trading as a general cargo ship rather than a banana boat.
 In 1957 she was sold to Chiap Huah Shipping Co of Panama (the shipping subsidiary of Chiap Huah Manufactory of Hong Kong), who renamed her Flying Lark and registered her in Panama.